Particular/ServiceControl/docs/packaging.md

 # Packaging

-Each product is packaged into it's own versioned zip file in the `./zip` folder, and these are included in the installation package.
+Each product (ServiceControl, ServiceControl.Monitoring and ServiceControl.Audit),  is packaged into its own versioned zip file in the `./zip` folder.
+These zip files are included in the installation package.
 When ServiceControl Management installs a new instance, it uses the files in these zips.
 Each zip contain two top-level folders

 - `/Transports` contains a folder for each supported transport
 - `/<product>` contains the instance files specific to the type of instance